You can create assignments alongside other content.

 Add file from Cloud Storage: You can instantly connect to multiple web apps where you store files, such as OneDrive.
 The files you add are copies.
 If you make a change to a file in cloud storage, you need to upload a new copy in your course.
 If your browser allows, media files you add from cloud storage display inline.

-If your browser allows, media files you add to assignments display inline by default.
+If your browser allows, media files you add to assessments display inline by default.
 If your browser can't display a media file inline, it appears as an attachment.
 Files you add from cloud storage behave in the same way.

 Images that display inline are embedded in a 768-pixel block at the biggest breakpoints.
 The closer to that size the images are, the less padding appears around them.